compressmodels/compressmodels.github.io/_posts/2025-06-06-realtime-fraud-detection.md

 #### Improving Model Latency at Inference Time

-The main aim is to locate obviously safe data, and classify those quickly.

 ##### Evaluation
-For both the baseline and experimental approaches, we will measure the total latency observed over the entire dataset.
+For both the baseline and experimental approaches, we measure the total latency observed over the entire dataset.

 We define adherence to be the proportion of data points that have the same predicted value across the baseline model and the experimental system.
 A value of 1 is perfect, a value of 0 means every prediction is wrong (worse than random).

 #### Methods

+The main aim is to locate obviously safe data, and classify those quickly.

-We train a logistic regression model to predict non fraud, and choose a threshold such that only non fraudulent data is included.
-Then, for a given transaction, we can evaluate the simple model.
-If the simple model evaluates to True, then output NOT FRAUD.
-If and only if the simple model outputs 1, then we run the original model, and output whatever it predicts.
+We use the software package to find a linear classification rule to detect when a transaction is definitely safe.
+If this rule evaluates to `True`, then the system outputs "NOT FRAUD", and does not evaluate the original model.
+If the rule evaluates to `False`, indicating that the transaction is not "definitely safe", then we run the original model, and use its prediction as the system's output.

 ### Results